Castelvill/UEFI_Platformer/README.md

 ## Binaries

-In "binaries" folder there are few versions of the same binary file with the game, but with different screen resolutions (mentioned in the file names).
+In "bin" folder there are few versions of the same binary file with the game, but with different screen resolutions (mentioned in the file names).

 ## Game assets